libpd/libpd/README.md

 `PD_MULTI` and `PD_UTILS` as described above.
 You can also enable building the C sample programs using `PD_BUILD_C_EXAMPLES`.

+When using Microsoft Visual Studio (MSVC), you will be requested to provide a path to the pthreads library and its headers using variables `CMAKE_THREAD_LIBS_INIT` and `PTHREADS_INCLUDE_DIR`.

+On macOS, you can define different deployment target and architectures from your current system using the variables `CMAKE_OSX_DEPLOYMENT_TARGET` and `CMAKE_OSX_ARCHITECTURES`.

+You can specify additional compilation flags using the variable `CMAKE_C_FLAGS`.

 ### Limitations
 Currently the CMake script is not capable of building the C# or the Java bindings.
 Please use the makefile for that.